ForeverZer0/glfw/README.md

 ## Installation

-For Windows users, you can download the pre-built binaries [here](https://www.glfw.org/download.html) for your target architecture, or both.
-Place these within the their respective folders withing the `ext/glfw/` directory.
+For Windows users, the dependencies will automatically be fetched and installed into Ruby's environment using the built-in functionality of MSYS2.

-For Unix users, simply have GLFW installed globally, and it will be found and linked against during the build process.
+For Unix-like systems, simply have GLFW installed globally, and it will be found and linked against during the build process.

 ### From [RubyGems.org](https://rubygems.org/gems/glfw)